BackdoorAli/BreakerZero_PasswordCracker_v1.0/reports/README.md

 ## Confidentiality Notice

-These reports are for **educational or authorized testing** purposes only.
+These reports are for **educational or authorised testing** purposes only.
 They may contain sensitive results such as cracked credentials — handle responsibly.
+Remember, you break it, you pay for it.
+Use responsibly and legally, not maliciously.

 ## Author